substrate-system/dom/README.md

 ```

 ### dom.waitForText
-Look for an element containing the given text and return the element if found.
+Look for an element containing the given text, or that matches a given regex.
+Return the element if found.
 Default timeout is 5 seconds.
 Throws if the element is not found.

 ```ts
 function waitForText (args:{